 - What is Jesus asking of me?

 As you pray through these questions, try picking one food or drink and one media, comfort, or habit to give up, and then share this with a loved one as a way to embrace accountability.

 One more thing about partial fasting during Lent: Sundays don’t count!
 Sundays are “feast days,” which means you don’t practice your fast on Sundays.
-(Lent is actually 46 days long: 40 days of fasting and 6 Sundays of feasting!)
+(The entire season of Lent is actually 46 days long: 40 days of fasting and 6 Sundays of feasting!)
 Practicing a feast day helps make our Lenten fasts sustainable.

 Also, think about a whole fast!

 In addition to a partial fast, you may also consider embracing a whole fast.
 A whole fast is not abstaining from food for all of Lent, but rather the practice of skipping entire meals (and snacks) for a specific amount of time.
 During a whole fast, you can continue to drink water or some other non-substantial liquid, like chicken broth.

 (We don’t recommend fruit juices when you’re on a whole fast, as their sugar content is typically very high!)